In cases where cancer which originated from another part of the body, has spread to the bone, it gets classified as Secondary Bone Cancer.

-Many patients will not experience any symptoms, except for a painless mass.
-Some bone tumours may weaken the structure of the bone, causing pathologic fractures.
+Many patients will not experience any symptoms making the prognosis difficult.
+The only giveaway would be a painless mass which could confirm bone cancer.
+Some bone tumours may weaken the structure of the bone causing pathologic fractures.

 Although bone cancer does not have a clearly defined cause, researchers have identified several factors that increase the likelihood of developing these tumours.

 Myeloma, a type of white blood cell which produces antibodies, has a probability of multiplying unusually or releases too much protein (immunoglobulin) into the bones and blood, giving rise to bone cancer.